maxleee/personal-site/posts/0-email-design-system.md

     <figcaption>Three emails that were designed and developed with the design system, with consistent branding and styles, yet still highly customizable for each communication.</figcaption>
 </figure>

-The Email Design System has been seen as a success throughout the organziation.
+The Email Design System has been seen as a success throughout the organization.
 It resulted in increased productivity, accuracy, and more cohesive marketing email communications.
 With the time saved the team is able to focus more on A/B testing, optimization, and creating high-performing campaigns that increase our engagement and conversion rates.